zozzlethena/docs/pages/tokenomics.md

 ### Partner Boost

-60M `FLOW` tokens were set aside and will be used over the span of the 1st year to increase the `FLOW` in various partner `veFLOW` NFTs based on the value brought by those teams.
-Different teams have the potential to bring highly different value, so it's hard to describe.
-Approximately 1.15M tokens will be granted to these partners pro rata.
+60M `FLOW` tokens were set aside and used to mint 60 x 0.25% `veFLOW`.
+These NFTs will be granted, 5 per month, to the protocols that have the most positive impact on Velocimeter.
+This allocation will be done via a Snapshot vote with the `veFLOW` holding as a requisite for voting.

-### Amplify
+### Amplifi and Airdrop

 40M `FLOW` tokens were set aside to be earned, as `veFLOW`, by community members for different campaigns that are launched via Amplify Affiliate Campaigns.
 Follow their [twitter](https://twitter.com/AmpliFiDAO) to see announcements on how you can take part and earn `veFLOW`